We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The strength of each oil may vary, so it is important to follow the manufacturer’s instructions or work with a qualified healthcare practitioner to determine the safest dose.

-People who do not enjoy the taste of oregano should choose the capsules, which can they can swallow without tasting the oil.
+People who do not enjoy the taste of oregano should choose the capsules, which they can swallow without tasting the oil.

 Be sure not to take too much oregano oil, as it is very potent.
 It is best to use it sparingly under the guidance of a healthcare practitioner.